 Micha only laughed at the aspersion.

-Worried about her big brother, Nayet glanced down at the rocks.
+Clearly worried about her big brother, Nayet glanced down at the rocks.

 He wasn’t any angrier or more upset, even though he’d clearly heard.
 Not jealousy, not defensiveness over Micha.